rime/weasel/INSTALL.md

 To create installer packages, you need to download and install [Unicode NSIS] (https://github.com/jimpark/unsis/releases).

-Then go to `output` directory, right-click and choose "Compile Unicode NSIS Script" with `install.nsi` and `expansion.nsi`.
+Then go to `output` directory, right-click and choose "Compile Unicode NSIS Script" with `install.nsi`.

 Installers will be generated in `output\archives` directory.